 Any act of deceit, falsehood or stealing by unethically copying or using someone else's work in an academic situation is prohibited.
 A student found guilty of plagiarism will receive an "F" for that paper, assignment or exam.
-The professor will have an interview with the student and submit a written report to the Program Director or Coordinator for the area in which the student is enrolled.
-If a second offense should occur, the student will be required to appear before the professor, the director and the vice president for adult and graduate studies.
+The instructor will have an interview with the student and submit a written report to the Program Coordinator for the area in which the student is enrolled.
+If a second offense should occur, the student will be required to appear before the instructor, the coordinator and the dean of the academic program.
 At this point the student's continuation in the course and academic career are in jeopardy.
 Students are encouraged to refer to the Bethel Library's online help for proper citation.